 MONTGOMERY, AL 36130-1150

-3).
-Show proof of compliance with the American Society of Home Inspectors Standards and Ethics Examination, and show proof of compliance with the Examination Board of Professional Home Inspectors National Home Inspector Examination.
+• Show proof of compliance with the American Society of Home Inspectors Standards and Ethics Examination and the National Home Inspector Examination.
 Both tests must be completed 18 months before submitting an application.

-4).
-Provide proof of drafting of 25 home inspection reports, 10 of which must be reviewed by a qualified home inspector.
+• Provide proof of drafting for 25 home inspection reports, 10 of which must be reviewed by a qualified home inspector.

-5).
-Proof of insurance coverage in the amount of $250,000 for errors and omissions, and proof of liability insurance in the amount of $20,000 for injury or damage to property, $50,000 for injury or damage to any one person, and $100,000 for injury or damage, including death, to more than one person.
+• Provide proof of insurance coverage for $250,000 for errors and omissions, and proof of liability insurance for $20,000 for injury or damage to property, $50,000 for injury or damage to any one person, and $100,000 for injury or damage, including death, to more than one person.

-6) $300 registration fee payable by cashier check, money order, or bank check
+• Pay the $300 registration fee by cashier check, money order, or bank check.

 Alabama Division of Construction Management